-The Fund may lend portfolio securities to certain creditworthy borrowers.
-The Fund did not participate in securities lending for the fiscal period ended October 31, 2024.
+If approved by the Board, the Fund may lend portfolio securities to certain creditworthy borrowers.
 The borrowers provide collateral that is maintained in an amount at least equal to the current value of the securities loaned.
 The Fund may terminate a loan at any time and obtain the return of the securities loaned.
-The Fund receives the value of any interest or cash or non-cash distributions paid on the securities that it lends.
+The lending Fund receives the value of any interest or cash or non-cash distributions paid on the loaned securities.
 Distributions received on loaned securities in lieu of dividend payments (i.e., substitute payments) would not be considered qualified dividend income.

 With respect to loans that are collateralized by cash, the borrower will be entitled to receive a fee based on the amount of cash collateral.
 The Fund is compensated by the difference between the amount earned on the reinvestment of cash collateral and the fee paid to the borrower.
 In the case of collateral other than cash, the Fund is compensated by a fee paid by the borrower equal to a percentage of the value of the loaned securities.
-Any cash collateral may be reinvested in certain short-term instruments either directly on behalf of the Fund or through one or more joint accounts or money market funds, which may include those managed by the Adviser or Sub-Adviser.
+Any cash collateral may be reinvested in certain short-term instruments either directly on behalf of the lending Fund or through one or more joint accounts or money market funds, which may include those managed by the Adviser.